 I enter my workspace ready to do battle.

-The initial approach is decidedly physical: it involves gouging and scratching, then using waterproof India ink to imprint, infuse, and splatter the surface.
+The initial approach is decidedly physical: it often involves gouging and scratching.
+Then, I splatter the surface with waterproof India ink which I spread or lift or water down.
 The visual result is chaotic.
-While I yearn for balance and clarity, I am resisting any intellectual noise that might interrupt the work.
-This is always a struggle.
+While I yearn for balance and clarity, I resist any intellectual noise that might interrupt the work.
+This phase is both a challenge and a struggle - that I welcome.

-The surface of the piece is textured and scarred by lines and indentations created by these visceral gestures.
-During the layering process, some of these marks remain visible.
+During the layering process, some of these marks made by the initial visceral gestures remain visible.
 At this stage, the work is an exercise in relinquishing control and nothing is predetermined.
-Once the foundation is laid, I engage in the dialectic between the unconscious and the aesthetic.
+Once the foundation is laid, I am fully engaged in the dialectic between the unconscious and the aesthetic.
 Gestures slowly become more deliberate; I choose colors, applied in various degrees of opacity, for their potential impact on the shapes that emerge.
 Figures are often recognizable forms from the natural world - with human or animal-like features.
 The hand is especially present: it is what destroys and creates, what is used to touch and feel.
 Feet or shoes also appear frequently: they ground us or help us run.

 The push and pull of the process reflects the complexities and contradictions that are recurrent themes in my pieces: myths & assumptions, identity & legacy, power & loss.
 My paintings expose often irreconcilable feelings of belonging and alienation, desire and flight, conflict and resolution.